 Our forum is on a private site, to keep distraction at a minimum.
 You can put your deep focus on writing and not be interrupted by social media.
 And if posting your words on public sites makes you uneasy (we get it), you can feel safe to do so here.

-Our Writer in Residence for the month of June is Kelly S. Thompson.
+Our Writer in Residence for the month of June was Kelly S. Thompson.
+Our next writer in residence will be joining us in September.
+(Details coming soon.)

 Of course, we will continue to bring you inspiring, high-calibre writing programs throughout the year.
 As a member of Centered, you'll receive a 15% discount on all regular priced offerings at the Sarah Selecky Writing School.